Discover Seasonal Flavours Rooted in the Land at Errington's Barn

 OUR FOOD

-At Errington’s Barn we offer a breakfast and lunch menu, as well as irresistible home-made cakes and locally-roasted coffee.
-If you don’t have time to linger, everything can be prepared to go.
-Our chef Ed Murray has created a menu that brings together the best of local ingredients, from our whey-fed pork and farmhouse cheeses to Hillhead eggs and East Lothian flour.
+At Errington’s Barn we offer breakfast, lunch and dinner, as well as irresistible home-made cakes and locally-roasted coffee.
+If you don’t have time to linger, many of our dishes can be prepared to go.
+Our menu brings together the best of local ingredients, from our whey-fed pork and farmhouse cheeses to Hillhead eggs and East Lothian flour.

 Logo for The Good Food Guide 2025 featuring a fork, knife, and spoon on a blue circular background.